AICorpGlobal/Delegactor/README.md

-NOTE: Tests are pending and is not not fit for product yet as I'm still doing exploration,
+NOTE: Tests are pending and is not not fit for production, take it with your own risk.
+There may be some breaking changes down the line yet as I'm still doing exploration,

 I'm planning to put a white paper for the same.
 Interested personals can reach out to me for collaboration.

 Further work include.

 * Http Proxy
   - Http Interop like Dapr (in Go) target is a single proxy can easily handle 10k requests now.

 * Improve Healing

   - Have to Write TLA+ evaluation

   - Improve Competing Agents/Consumer Pattern (the pattern that is being used here for cluster membership)

 * Not using lock / reduce locks usage [Disrupter](https://github.com/disruptor-net/Disruptor-net)